SEAT Center connects young people to meaningful work

 Our Vision

-In the next 10 years, SEAT Center will turn back the tide of hopelessness and unequal opportunity and create change through employment opportunities for young people in the Capital Region.
-We see:
+In the next 10 years, SEAT Center will expand opportunity and remove barriers to employment for our young people in the Capital Region.

-• Every young person equipped to lead themselves, find jobs, contribute to their community and catapult themselves through social and economic adversity.
+• Every young person equipped to lead themselves, build meaningful careers, contribute to their community and achieve long-term economic mobility.

-• Hundreds of youth who are living and working and leading in their communities.
+• Hundreds of young people who are living, working, and contributing to the vitality of their communities.

-• Deep partnerships with stakeholders who transform communities by building relationships and bridging the gap between people and purpose.
+• Deep partnerships with employers, stakeholders and community leaders who bridge the gap between talent, access and opportunity.

-At SEAT Center, we will not quit until we can get young people in the workforce.
+At SEAT Center, we are committed to ensuring young people have clear pathways into the workforce.

 Our Purpose

-We know that due to income status, neighborhood, skin color, and educational inequities, entire groups of people are left out of opportunity.
+We know because of systemic barriers tied to income status, neighborhood, race and access to education, entire groups of people are left out of opportunity.

 A SEAT at the table means that our young people are: